kramasamy/storm-hack/README.markdown

 This will package your code and all the non-Storm dependencies into a single "uberjar" at the path `target/storm-hack-{version}-jar-with-dependencies.jar`.

+## Submitting your jobs to the Storm cluster

+After compiling your package, you can submit your job to real cluster using the following command

+    $ storm jar -c nimbus.host=<name-of-the-host> <jar-name> storm.starter.WordCountTopology <topology-name>

 ## Running unit tests